quintonwall/Simplytics/README.md

 <img src="https://github.com/quintonwall/Simplytics/blob/master/readme-assets/sample-app.png?raw=true" width=500/>

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Don't forget to set your Salesforce connection configuration in AppDelegate.

 ## Installation